dhoer/choco-selenium/ReadMe.md

 ## Prerequisites

-Java, Browser(s), Browser WebDriver(s) must be installed prior to installing selenium.
-Non-Sucking Service Manager (NSSM) --pre version is required when using `/service` option.
+- Java, Browser(s), and Browser WebDriver(s) must be installed prior to installing selenium
+- Non-Sucking Service Manager (NSSM) --pre version is required when using `/service` option

 ## Quick Start